faceterteam/FaceterFOGClient/README.md

 ![Image10](images/Image10.png)

-Choose `nodeid` for for future identification of this machine.
+Choose `nodeid` for future identification of this machine.
 It should be unique alphanumeric value without spaces.

-**Since version 0.7.0** Fog Agent as part of the Faceter Fog Client starting to be able to download and install all required parts of the Client by it own.
+**Since version 0.7.0** Fog Agent as part of the Faceter Fog Client is able to download and install all required parts of the Client on its own.

 **Since version 0.10.0** Secret key is required.
 All Fog Agent's actions should be written into the terminal (non-service running mode) and to log files, located at `/var/log/fogagent/yyyyMMdd.log`

-After first time installation Fog Agent will check several conditions on the local machine:
+After the first time installation, Fog Agent checks several conditions on the local machine:
 * existing version of NVIDIA graphic driver
 * existing version of NVIDIA CUDA
 * existing version of Docker service